Most construction projects will require you to have permits and other approvals before you can begin or manage any work that is underway.

 Demolishing a building in Vancouver often requires at least one permit.
 Find out the requirements for your project, including for reusing and recycling demolition materials.

-A water and sewer connection permit allows you to connect your new property with the City's water, sanitary, and stormwater sewer services.
-Find out when you need the permit.
+A sewer and water connection permit allows you to connect your new commercial property with our water, sanitary, and stormwater sewer services.

 Signs, including painted signs, require a permit under the Sign By-law.
 Read the requirements, view the by-law, and download the application.